mvysny/vaadin8-jpadataprovider-example/README.md

 Workflow
 ========

-To compile the entire project, run `./mvnw -C clean package`.
+To compile the entire project, run `./mvnw -C clean package` (or on Windows: `./mvnw.cmd -C clean package`).

 To run the application, run `./mvnw jetty:run` and open http://localhost:8080/ .